cardano-acropolis/academy/README.md

 party may only own that which the smart contract contains if and only if they satisfy whatever other criteria the script and therefore the definition of "own" dictates.
 To "own" is thus conditional upon cooperation.
-The bedrock of coopoeration in a trustless environment is so updated by our updated in the definition of ownership.
+The bedrock of cooperation in a trustless environment is so updated by our updated in the definition of ownership.

 The final piece is to extend the definition of "what" to be